franciscorichter/Images/README.md

 # Reports

-This is a repo to store images only.
+This is a repo to store images/reports/etc only.